Splash-07/MRP-script/README.md

 # Important

 - You have to be logged in and verified on [MRP Game](https://game.medium-rare-potato.io) before using this script
 - Function, that making best dish combination is not precise.
 If it will be requested, i will increase precision but that also increase execution time (Time complexity of function is O(N\*M)).
-In most cases default precision is sufficient enough
+In most cases default precision is sufficient

 # Usage